-Task The tasks is to learn the effect of a Gauss filter of size 13×13 to 128×128 images, obtained from the dataset used for the ILSVRC [12] competition, comprising of over one million images selected from ImageNet [2].
-The ground truths were computed over $128 + 12 \times 128 + 12$ images, which were then cropped to 128×128 .
+Task The tasks is to learn the effect of a Gaussian filter of size $13 \times 13$ to $128 \times 128$ images, obtained from the dataset used for the ILSVRC (Russakovsky et al. 2015) competition, comprising of over one million images selected from ImageNet (Deng et al. 2009).
+The ground truths were computed over $(128 + 12) \times (128 + 12)$ images, which were then cropped to $128 \times 128$ .

 Metrics We compare to the reference by means of the MSE metric, which was also used as the loss function.
-The models were selected by comparing the loss values over validation set, while the reported loss values were separately computed over a test set comprising of 10 k examples.
+The models were selected by comparing the loss values over validation set, while the reported loss values were separately computed over a test set comprising of 10k examples.

 Architecture We use a family of architectures to cover both breadth and width of the network.
 The breadth is controlled by the number of feature channels and the depth by the number of layers.
-More specifically, the architecture comprises of n_1 layers.
-Each layer performs a convolution to produce n_f feature channels, followed by a ReLU non-linearity.
+More specifically, the architecture comprises of $n_1$ layers.
+Each layer performs a convolution to produce $n_f$ feature channels, followed by a ReLU non-linearity.
 We choose such an architecture, to show that the effect of boundary issues is not limited to a special setting but remains fundamental.

-Boundary handling We include our explicit handling, as well as the classic zero strategy that assumes the image to be 0 outside the domain and reflect padding, that reflects the image coordinate around the edge or corner.
+Boundary Handling We include our explicit handling, as well as the classic zero strategy that assumes the image to be 0 outside the domain and reflect padding, that reflects the image coordinate around the edge or corner.